texastribune/data-visuals-guides/explorers-setup.md

 ## Salaries

-The basic setup is documented on i.
+The basic setup is documented on in its [Github repo](https://github.com/texastribune/salaries.texastribune.org).

+How to update salaries in [documented on Confluence](https://wiki.texastribune.org/pages/viewpage.action?pageId=12420703).

+You will need SSH into the production server in order to update the DB.
+You will first need to create a `~/.ssh/config` file if you don't have one already.
+And then copy the salaries production info shown at the bottom of this [Confluence readme](https://wiki.texastribune.org/display/TECH/AWS+hosts0).

 ## Prisons